 In the spring and early summer of 2016, I also managed to find some time to gain experience working part-time at the Carnegie Science Center's Buhl Planetarium and Observatory, and Science on the Road program.
 For Science on the Road, I presented interactive science lessons to K-9 students at schools and summer science programs throughout Pennsylvania and neighboring states.
 At the Buhl Planetarium, I delivered astronomy programs and events and had the pleasure and honor to educate the public about the science and wonders of the cosmos.

-Currently, I am a graduate student at the University of San Diego in their School of Leadership and Education Sciences’ one-year Master Credential Cohort Program.
-In July 2017, I am expected to graduate with a Master of Education in Curriculum and Instruction and a Single Subject Teaching Credential in Physics and Earth & Planetary Science (geoscience, space science, etc.).
-After graduating, I plan to enter into science education in the state of California and am determined to change the face of STEM (science, technology, engineering, mathematics) education and inspire the next generation of astronauts, engineers, astronomers, and scientists of tomorrow.
+Recently, I finished graduate school at the University of San Diego.
+From their School of Leadership and Education Sciences’ one-year Master Credential Cohort Program, I received a Master of Education in Curriculum and Instruction and a Single Subject Teaching Credential in Physics and Earth & Planetary Science (geoscience, space science, etc.).
+Currently, I am teaching high school physics in the state of California at Summit K2 in El Cerrito, CA. I am determined to change the face of STEM (science, technology, engineering, mathematics) education and inspire the next generation of astronauts, engineers, astronomers, and scientists of tomorrow.
 I would also like to continue to be involved with scientific research in the fields of astronomy and planetary research and hope to involve myself and future students in these pursuits.